 Berlin Wonderland is a photo book showing the tumultuous years of Berlin between 1990 and 1996.
 That is the Berlin we grew up dreaming of living one day, and this is why we loved this book so much.

-Here you will see how Berlin was just after the Fall of the Berlin Wall.
+You will see how Berlin was just after the Fall of the Berlin Wall.
 How these subcultures of artists, punks, anarchists, squatters, visionaries, and oddballs discovered the practically lawless zone in the heart of Berlin and learned how to live in it.

 Bonus Book: How to be German / Wie man Deutscher wird

-This list of our top Berlin books can and should be used as a Holiday Gift Guide.
 Ten great books about Berlin will show you everything you need to know about this ever-changing city.